rainjs/rainjs/doc/source/getting_started/rain_sdk_tutorial.rst

   $ rain generate-nginx-conf

 Optional parameters can be provided in the build.json file.
-If no option is specified in the build.json, it will use ``./bin/conf/nginx.conf`` to generate a ``nginx.conf`` file in the project root.
+If no option is specified in the build.json, it will use ``bin/conf/nginx.conf`` from RAIN to generate a ``nginx.conf`` file in the project root.

 The optional parameters are ``sourcePath``, ``destinationPath``, ``productionPath``